Michael V.: Late 1980s: Entering the entertainment industry

 Michael V. regularly watched comedians Gary Bautista and Willie Nepomuceno, developing a strong interest in their methods of constructing and impersonating voices and visual personas.
 Through experimenting with a tape recorder, he learned that he could monitor his own voice and refine it repeatedly until he achieved the desired result, with an elderly man's voice becoming his preferred characterization.
 He adds that when he portrayed an old man in a grade school play, the positive audience response made him recognize the potential of this ability as a professional avenue.
 Michael V. participated in several competitions, including a Boy George sing-alike contest on Student Canteen and a Menudo sing-alike contest on Big Bold Channel, as well as various other contests, but he notes that he never won any of them.

 Michael V. began his career through the Eat Bulaga! rap contest Check 2000 with fellow rapper Lady Dianne, where actor and judge Ogie Alcasid gave him the lowest score, resulting in his loss.
 After their defeat in the grand finals, he recalls saying, "Sabi ko I will never rap again!"
 Lady Dianne received a contract from record label OctoArts despite their loss, while he did not.
-She later heard "Maganda ang Piliin", his response to Andrew E.'s "Humanap Ka ng Pangit", and asked for his demo tape.
+She later heard "Maganda Ang Pillin (Ayoko Ng Panget)", his response to Andrew E.'s "Humanap Ka ng Panget!", and asked for his demo tape.
 By chance, his tape was included in the batch submitted to OctoArts, who heard his song and signed him soon afterward.
 When he entered the entertainment industry, he and his manager Orly Ilacad needed to establish a marketable screen name appropriate for his emerging career as a rapper, during a period when Francis Magalona and Andrew E. were the leading figures in the genre.
-Ilacad asked him to name his favorite artists, to which he replied that internationally he admired Michael Jackson and locally he looked up to Gary Valenciano He explains that these references were combined to form his screen name, noting, "So they merged that, and I became Michael V.".
+Ilacad asked him to name his favorite artists, to which he replied that internationally he admired Michael Jackson and locally he looked up to Gary Valenciano.
+He explains that these references were combined to form his screen name, noting, "So they merged that, and I became Michael V.".

 In 1992, Michael V. made his television debut on the ABS-CBN Network through Ready, Get Set, Go!.